nauam/nauam.github.com/docs/en/introduction/getting-help.md

 # Getting Help

-This documentation is the first stop for help or understanding of QW Control.
+This documentation is the first stop for help or understanding of .
 For additional support options check out the list below.

 ## Enterprise Support